pauliceia/vgiws/doc/api/temporal_columns.md

     - 403 (Forbidden): Just the owner of layer or administrator can create/update a time columns.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes:

+### DELETE

+A temporal columns is automatically removed when a layer is deleted.